Sonnet 165

 Sonnet 163

-From heaven’s palette beauty’s brush bestowed
+From heaven’s palette, beauty’s brush bestowed

-In tints and tones and lights and darks most rare,
+In tints and tones and lights and darks most rare—

-The finest blush of hues sweet Nature knows
+The finest blush of hues sweet Nature knows;

-A masterpiece of many favored strokes,
+A masterpiece of many favored strokes:

-Pastels of pink and lavender and blue,
+Pastels of pink, of lavender and blue—

 A symphony of sight that can evoke